U.S. Route 95 in Nevada: Route description

-U.S. Route 95 enters Nevada near Cal-Nev-Ari in Clark County and heads north towards Railroad Pass, where it meets Interstate 11 and US 93.
+U.S. Route 95 enters Nevada in Palm Gardens and heads north towards Railroad Pass, where it meets Interstate 11 and US 93.

-The three routes are then co-signed in the Las Vegas Valley and east of Henderson, I-11 and I-515 are co-signed with US 93/95 for its entire route around the eastern Las Vegas Valley.
+The three routes are then co-signed in the Las Vegas Valley and east of Henderson, I-11 is co-signed with US 93/95 for its entire route around the eastern Las Vegas Valley.

-I-11 ends at the Henderson Spaghetti Bowl (also known as the Hender-Bender) interchange of Interstate 215 and SR 564 and Interstate 515 begins.
+I-11 continues through a Spaghetti junction known as the Henderson Spaghetti Bowl or Hender-Bender interchange of Interstate 215 and SR 564.

 The freeway then heads west into Downtown Las Vegas, where it intersects Interstate 15.
-At the Spaghetti Bowl interchange, US 93 follows I-15 northbound and I-515 ends.
+At the Spaghetti Bowl interchange, US 93 follows I-15 northbound.

-From I-15 to Durango Drive, the freeway has HOV lanes that are currently enforced by both Metro and NHP, 24 hours a day and 7 days a week and is the only state within the nation to do so.
+From I-15 to Elkhorn Road, I-11 and US 95 have HOV lanes that are currently enforced by both LVMPD (aka Metro) and NSP (formerly NHP).

-US 95 heads west, then north at the Rainbow Curve at Summerlin Parkway (SR 613).
-Eventually, the freeway passes through the Centennial Bowl with the Las Vegas Beltway (CC 215) in the northwest at Centennial Hills.
+I-11 and US 95 head west, then north at an interchange with Summerlin Parkway (SR 613) over Rainbow Boulevard.
+Eventually, the freeway passes through the Centennial Bowl with the Las Vegas Beltway (CC 215) in the northwest at Centennial Hills where I-11 currently ends at Kyle Canyon Road (SR 157) and Sunstone Parkway.

-The freeway portion then ends at Corn Creek Road northwest of the Las Vegas Valley and then it becomes a brief four-lane divided highway.
+The freeway portion then currently ends at Corn Creek Road, northwest of the Las Vegas Valley and then it becomes a brief four-lane divided highway.

 US 95 exits Clark County and heads into eastern Nye County for 107 miles.
-The four-lane divided highway ends past the Mercury interchange.
+The four-lane divided highway currently ends past the Mercury interchange.

 It then enters Esmeralda and continues for 44 miles before meeting US 6 in Tonopah, back in Nye County.
 US 6/95 leave Tonopah, after two miles, enters Esmeralda County again and heads west for 41 mi until Coaldale, where US 6 splits west towards California and its western terminus at US 395 in Bishop, California.

 US 95 then heads northwest towards Hawthorne and Schurz, where US 95 Alternate splits west towards US 50, providing an alternate route towards Carson City and Reno.

 US 95 itself goes north towards Fallon, where it intersects US 50.
 US 95 meets Interstate 80 and US 95 Alternate about halfway between Lovelock and Fernley.
 The two routes then run concurrently for 95 mi until reaching Winnemucca, where US 95 splits from I-80 and follows Interstate 80 Business into downtown Winnemucca.

 In downtown Winnemucca, US 95 turns north in the general direction of Paradise Valley, leaving Interstate 80 Business to follow SR 289 east.
 North of Winnemucca, US 95 meets the eastern terminus of SR 140, which connects to Lakeview (U.S. Route 395) and Klamath Falls, Oregon and the Pacific Northwest.
 US 95 finally exits Nevada at McDermitt and heads into Oregon.